 Before moving here some 10 years ago, I used to think of Berlin as the city of angels Cassiel and Damiel, the characters from Wim Wenders’ cult movie The Wings of Desire.
 In these 10 years, I have changed a lot — you know, life happens; while Berlin still projects the same two colors — The black and white of a timeless masterpiece.

 The Wings of Desire [Der Himmel Über Berlin] was released in 1987, only two years before the fall of the Berlin Wall.
 Now in its fully restored version, with its slow scenes and poetic dialogues, the movie tells the story of a city that does not exist anymore.

-But, if you carefully observe its frames, you may get a glimpse of Wim Wenders’ treasure map — A map that will take you back to that timeless Berlin.
+But, if you carefully examine its frames, you may get a glimpse of Wim Wenders’ treasure map — A map that will take you back to that timeless Berlin.

 Let’s discover it together.

-As of October 2018, the C/O Berlin proposes a selection of 240 Polaroids for the temporary exhibition entitled: Wim Wenders.
+In 2018, the C/O Berlin proposed a selection of 240 Polaroids for the temporary exhibition entitled: Wim Wenders.
 Instant Stories — check it out

 Already in the first scenes of The Wings of Desire, you stumble upon two architectural pearls — The International Congress Center (ICC) and the Funkturm.